sriramcu/photo_metadata_mongodb/README.md

 `pip install -r requirements.txt`

 #### Step 3
 Get your Atlas-MongoDB connection string by following the steps on the website.
+Modify lines 24,26,27 in driver.py to match the values entered by you when creating your cluster.

 #### Step 4
 Run the program: